.NET

 - Lock contention.

-To enable collection of these metrics with default settings, add the following code block after the MetricsBuilder:
+To enable the collection of these metrics with default settings, add the following code block after the MetricsBuilder:

 // metrics is the MetricsBuilder